husky-misc/code-challenge-p2/README.md

 - You should return a 415 Unsupported Media Type response code if the consumer attempt to use a different URL suffix or leave out the Content-Type header.

-- Your program should handle errors, including malformed input; invalid input, appropriately and should be of a sufficient quality that it can run on a production Linux system.
+- Your program should handle errors, including malformed input, appropriately and should be of a sufficient quality that it can run on a production Linux system.

 - It may include deployment instructions depending on wich technology you decide to use.

 - Follow Restful principles when design your API.

-- This API is subject to a real-time constraint.

-### Constraints

-- The number of rotation can be up to 10^5

-- No number will be bigger than 10^5

-- The number of elements in the array can be up to 500

 ### Endpoints and expected behavior

-#1: Create an endpoint `/store` that receives and store an array.
-Each request should include a data line that may consist of the list of integers, followed by a colon, followed by two comma-separated numbers: the number of righ circular rotation and the index to be returned.
+#1: Create an endpoint `/store` that receives and store 7-bit ASCII text.
+Each request, should include a data line that may consist of an IP address, followed by a colon, followed by a comma-separated list of numbers.
 Feel free to design the submmited JSON as your back-end object should look like.

 #2: This API should also have an endpoint called `/compute`.
-When requested, all available data submitted until this request should be executed and a list of comma-separated integers returned with the value of the element at the given index of each array.
+When requested, all available data submitted until this request should be joined on IP address format and the numbers from each stored data should be appended and returned, sorted and without duplicates.
+The results should be send as the IP address followed by a colon, followed by a comma separated list of the numbers as JSON.

 For example, request-1 may store these data:
 ```